yogeshmasaistudent/Event_loop-/README.md

 ---

 ### 🎯 Welcome!
 Let's Start This Journey
+**“Hello everyone!

-Today, I'm going to teach you something **magical** about JavaScript.
+Today, I’m going to teach you something magical inside JavaScript.
-Something that makes websites fast, smooth, and responsive.
+Something that makes your websites fast… smooth… and super responsive.
-Something that **every developer** must understand deeply.
+Something that every frontend or backend developer must understand deeply.
+Yes… today we are going to learn the Event Loop — the secret engine inside JavaScript!

 Are you ready?
 Let's begin! 👇